Can Swimming Pools Cause Yeast Infections? Prevention Guide

 6. Address problem water immediately

 If water appears cloudy or develops algae, begin SLAM process immediately.
-Maintain shock level FC until water passes the OCLT (Overnight Chlorine Loss Test) with less than 1 ppm loss overnight.
+Continuously maintain shock level FC throughout the process until water passes the OCLT (Overnight Chlorine Loss Test) with less than 1 ppm loss overnight.

 Personal Hygiene Steps for Swimmers